burkeholland/blog/content/posts/express-react-starter-refresh.md

 Well, there are a lot of reasons, but the most fundamental one is because **I want to**.
 And let me just say, it's way harder than it should be.
 My goodness - it's a website.
 All of this has gotten way out of hand, but so many people have already written that blog post and I certainly can't say "get off my lawn" better than they can.

-The point is that I am aknowledging that it's way easier to run the React app in one project and the API in another and avoid this problem entirely.
+The point is that I am acknowledging that it's way easier to run the React app in one project and the API in another and avoid this problem entirely.

 But what if you had a single app instance where you wanted to host your app in your preferred cloud provider?
 You would have to pay for a second to host the API, and maybe you don't want to do that.
 Or maybe you just think everything is cleaner with a single project and not pointlessly running in multiple locations.
-And also, you did ASP.NET Webforms back in the day baby, back when all the logic for a web app was self-contained and pages were assembled on the server the way god itended - way before "JavaScript" was considered even a remotely good idea to do anything at all other than disable the back button because SOME MEN JUST WANT TO WATCH THE WORLD BURN.
+And also, you did ASP.NET Webforms back in the day baby, back when all the logic for a web app was self-contained and pages were assembled on the server the way god intended - way before "JavaScript" was considered even a remotely good idea to do anything at all other than disable the back button because SOME MEN JUST WANT TO WATCH THE WORLD BURN.

 ![](https://i.kym-cdn.com/photos/images/newsfeed/000/505/362/3f4.gif)

 ### Express React Starter

-Express React Starter (ERS - prounounced "ears", because I made it and therefore you have to pronounce it anyway I say) is a template, but really more of an example on how to go about setting this up.
-It's a static GitHub project and therefore can possibly keep up with changes in create-react-app.
+Express React Starter (ERS - pronounced "ears", because I made it and therefore you have to pronounce it anyway I say) is a template, but really more of an example on how to go about setting this up.
+It's a static GitHub project and therefore can't possibly keep up with changes in create-react-app.
 Let's take a look at how I put it together so you can tell me why it's wrong.

 I start with a fresh "create-react-app" scaffold.